 What is the risk?

-Infection and illness: potential exposure to biological agents such as blood-borne viruses (BBV) and/or another pathogenic micro-organism or organism.
+Potential exposure to biological agents such as blood-borne viruses (BBV) and/or another pathogenic micro-organism / organism.
 This can occur where the injury involves a sharp that is contaminated with the biological agent or material that contains the agent (e.g. blood or a bodily fluid).

 The blood-borne viruses of most concern are:

 - Hepatitis C (HCV)